davetang/getting_started_with_git/git.md

 Every remote branch has a local cache named like `origin/mybranch`; but this is not called a cache by Git and is known as a "remote tracking branch".
 This cache is only updated on `git pull`, `git push`, and `git fetch`.

+Commits in the history of a branch/tag never change and you can always use the commit ID to get you work back.
+However, some unreachable commits are hard to find and they will eventually get deleted by Git's garbage collection (usually not for a few months though).

+Branches and HEAD change all the time but there is a history of all the changes in the reflog; the reflog is not easy to use but at least it is there.

+The staging area changes all the time and there is no history.

+`git stash` is usually used to throw away work and `git stash drop` deletes entries forever.
+You can technically get them back by using `git fsck` to search every single commit.

+Git has no undo; there is no uncommit, unmerge, and unrebase.
+Instead, Git has a single **dangerous** command for undoing: `git reset`.

+Most Git commands move the current branch forwards (though rebase is a sideways move).

+`git reset` can move the current branch _anywhere_: backwards, forwards, and sideways!
+This makes it possible to undo but you can also mess up your branch.

+`git reset HEAD^` finds the commit ID corresponding to `HEAD^` and orces your current branch to point to that commit ID.

+`git reset COMMIT` keeps all the files in your working directory _exactly the same_ but `git reset --hard COMMIT` throws away all your uncommited changes, which is useful but dangerous.

+Using `git reset` can result in lost commits, especially if you move a branch backwards.
+If you use `--hard` you can **permanently lose** your uncommited changes.

+When looking for commits, it can be:

+1. Easy if it's on a branch
+2. Annoying if it's in the reflog
+3. Nightmare if you need to search every single commit using `git fsck`

+A reflog is a log of hashes and it contains every commit ID that the branch/tag/HEAD has ever pointed to.

+The two main reflog to use are:

+1. `git reflog` which contains:
+    * every single commit you have ever had checked out
+    * has everything but is noisy
+    * it's the reflog for HEAD
+2. `git reflog BRANCH` which contains just the history for that branch and might be less noisy

+* When you delete a branch, Git deletes its reflog
+* If you delete a stash entry, you can't use the reflog to get it back
+* reflog entries don't correspond exactly to Git commands you ran

+To use the reflog:

+1. Run `git reflog`
+2. Manually look for the commit ID
+3. Look into the commit
+    * `git show COMMIT`
+    * `git log COMMIT`
+4. Repeat until you find the commit you were looking for
+5. Use something like
+    * `git reset COMMIT` or
+    * `git branch NAME COMMIT`
+   to get the commit on the branch.

+`git fsck` searches every commit and is the last resort if all else fails when trying to find a commit.